Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **Link to Surfskolan** - Link at bottom left footer to Surfskolans youtube.

-* **Link to Surfzone** - Link at bottom center footer to Surfskolans youtube.
+* **Link to Surfzone** - Link at bottom center footer to Surfzone youtube.

-* **Link to Kiteboardcenter** - Link at bottom right footer to Surfskolans youtube.
+* **Link to Kiteboardcenter** - Link at bottom right footer to Kiteboardcenter youtube.

 #### Features Left to Implement
 * **Weather prognose** – Some type of weather prognoses would be nice to implement.
-Current or future weather information like wind speed for kitesurfing, as well as information on weather conditions, water temperature, air temperature preferbly for each kitespot.
+Current or future weather information like wind speed for kitesurfing, as well as information on weather conditions, water temperature, air temperature preferably for each kitespot.
 To get accurate information you need to use backend programs as well as payed services.

 * **Kitespot information** – Implement information on the different spots like launching size, beach condition (gras, sand, rocks..), water dept, as well as parking, GPS connection (a lot of areas don’t have a good reception).